Zequez/logseq-vault/pages/Moons.md

 - It's the unit of time of the 13 Moons [[Sincronario Galáctico]]; it replaces the Months in the [[Gregorian Calendar]]
-- In a year there are 13 moons; one for each of the 13
+- In a year there are 13 moons; one for each of the 13 Tones.
-	- Luna Magnética
 -
 -